-The truth is, in the last 10 days to 2 weeks prior to your marathon there is really little you can add to the fitness you have already gained preparing.
+The truth is, in the last 10 days prior to your marathon there is little you can add to your fitness.

 You can still get benefits from doing the last few workouts leading into your marathon.
 That being said, the impact of what you do in the last 10 days to 2 weeks will have minimal effect on your overall fitness.